dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 mapreduce.partition.keypartitioner.options
 KeyFieldBasedComparator
 keycomparator.options
-partitioner org.apache.hadoop.mapred.lib.KeyFieldBasedPartitioner
+partitioner org.apache.Hadoop.mapred.lib.KeyFieldBasedPartitioner
 ~~~~

-In a sorting task, hadoop streaming provides the same interface as unix sort.
+In a sorting task, Hadoop Streaming provides the same interface as Unix sort.
 Both consume a stream of lines of text, and produce a permutation of input records, based on one or more sort keys extracted from each line of input.
-Without customizing its sorting and partitioning, hadoop streaming treats implicitly each input line as a record consisting of a single key and value, separated by a "tab" character.
+Without customizing its sorting and partitioning, Hadoop Streaming treats implicitly each input line as a record consisting of a single key and value, separated by a "tab" character.

-Just like the various options unix sort offers, hadoop streaming can be customized to use multiple fields for sorting, sort records by numeric order or keys and sort in reverse order.
+Just like the various options Unix sort offers, Hadoop Streaming can be customized to use multiple fields for sorting, sort records by numeric order or keys and sort in reverse order.

-The following table provides an overview of relationships between hadoop stream sorting and unix sort:
+The following table provides an overview of relationships between Hadoop Streaming sorting and Unix sort:

 <table>
 <tr>